September 8, 2015

 The result was the GRACE study.
 GRACE stands for Gender, Race, And Clinical Experience.
 The study was designed to see if there were differences in drug effectiveness, safety, and side effects between men and women who took Prezista for 48 weeks.

 GRACE began in 2006.
-It was the largest treatment trial to focus on HIV+ women in the US and the first to focus on women who had experience taking HIV drugs.
+It was the largest treatment trial to focus on women living with HIV in the US and the first to focus on women who had experience taking HIV drugs.
 GRACE was specifically designed to enroll women and people of color.

 GRACE created a lot of excitement in the HIV community.
 Advocates watched closely to see if the trial would be able to overcome barriers to having women participate.
 GRACE was successful.